GA-EMS and Boeing Team to Develop 300kW-class HELWS Prototyp

 The partnership combines both companies’ expertise in Directed Energy to deliver best-in-class, combat-ready protection for the warfighter with unmatched speed, performance, safety and affordability.
 Specifically, the system will leverage GA-EMS’ scalable Distributed Gain Laser technology with Boeing’s beam director and precision acquisition, tracking and pointing software to provide a complete demonstrator with sophisticated laser and beam control.

-Market forecasts by Region, Technology, Product, System, Platform, Component, and by End-User.
-Current Market and Technology Overview, Market and Opportunity Analysis, Events, incl.
-COVID-19 analysis, and Leading Company Profiles
+Market forecasts by Region, Segment, Power, Platform (Space & Defence), and Applications (Space & Defence).
+Country Analysis, Market and Technology Overview, Opportunities and Impact Analysis, and Leading Company Profiles

 Download free sample pages More information